ChrisCorrigan/kanban-board/README.md

 - jest for testing
 - github actions for deployment and continuous integration
 - user authentication
-- react-beautiful-dnd for drag/drop functionality
+- drag/drop functionality for cards and lists

 ## Kanban features: